microsoft/playwright/docs/src/selenium-grid.md

 title: "Selenium Grid"
 ---

+## Selenium 4

-Playwright can connect to [Selenium Grid Hub](https://www.selenium.dev/documentation/grid/) that runs **Selenium 4** to launch **Chrome** browser, instead of running browser on the local machine.
+Playwright can connect to [Selenium Grid Hub](https://www.selenium.dev/documentation/grid/) that runs Selenium 4 to launch **Chrome** or **Microsoft Edge** browser, instead of running browser on the local machine.
 To enable this mode, set `SELENIUM_REMOTE_URL` environment variable pointing to your Selenium Grid Hub.

 ```bash js
 # Playwright Test